MicrosoftDocs/dynamics365smb-docs/financials/payables-how-assign-item-charges.md

 - On the document where the items that the item charge relates to are listed.
 This you typically do for documents that are not yet fully posted.
 - On a separate invoice by linking the item charge to a posted receipt or shipment where the items that the item charge relate to are listed.

+> [!NOTE]
-**Note**: You can assign item charges to orders, invoices, and credit memos, for both sales and purchases.
+>   You can assign item charges to orders, invoices, and credit memos, for both sales and purchases.
 The following procedures describe how to work with item charges for a purchase invoice.
 The steps are similar for all other purchase and sales documents.

 ## To set up item charge numbers
 You use item charge numbers to distinguish between the different kinds of item charges that are used in your company.